-For the past 50 years, the national passenger railroad service (“Amtrak” is a combination of the words “America” and “track”) has been taking passengers across the continental U.S. and into parts of Canada.
+For the past 50 years, Amtrak, the national passenger railroad service, has been taking passengers across the continental US and into parts of Canada.
 For the past decade, it’s also been my preferred mode of transportation for getting around the Northeastern United States.
-There are myriad reasons: comfort and ease is a big one.
+There is a myriad of reasons: comfort and ease are big ones.
 You get significantly more space than on a plane or in a car, and you can simply buy a ticket and hop on without the same luggage, security, and boarding hassles that taint the airport experience.
 There are also great views, the ability to get up from my seat to stretch and explore, and the welcoming pet-friendly policies (my cat is a frequent rider).
-After I took Amtrak cross-country on a long journey from New York to San Francisco, by way of Washington DC, Chicago, and Los Angeles, I added another item to my list of things to love about Amtrak travel: the food in the dining car is surprisingly tasty.
+After I took Amtrak cross-country on a long journey from New York to San Francisco, by way of Washington DC, Chicago, and Los Angeles, I added another item to my list of things to love about Amtrak travel: the food in the Dining Car is surprisingly tasty.

 If you think train food is anything like the airplane food comedians love to joke about, then it’s time to think again.
 Here’s everything you need to know about eating on Amtrak.

 Where to eat on Amtrak trains

 Depending on which route you’re a passenger on, your train will most likely have at least one of two dedicated cars that you can visit when you get hungry.

 The most common is the Café car, which is essentially a snack bar.
 You can purchase a variety of snacks (like cookies, candy, cheese, and hummus), or if you’re looking for more filling options, burgers, pizza, and hot dogs are also standard fare.
 During my many regional travels, I preferred to grab a bite at my departing station over eating in the Café — there are usually more options in a food court, and you’re able to bring food onto the train with you to eat at your seat.